 The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

 In addition to the statewide tax, there are additional sales taxes that may be added by cities and municipalities.
-To find sales tax rates, see the sales tax rate table from the New York Department of Taxation and Finance.
+See the sales tax rate table from the New York Department of Taxation and Finance to find sales tax rates.

 When are New York sales tax returns due?

-The Department of Taxation and Finance will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Taxation and Finance will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
 Generally, a new business will file quarterly.